We're hiring

 Employee Retention Rate

-This metric shows the percentage of employees who stay at the company for a specific period, which provides insights into the employees' job satisfaction and engagement levels.
+This metric shows the percentage of employees who remain with the company for a specific period, which provides insights into their job satisfaction and engagement levels.

 Time to Hire